Internet in Turkey is

 pretty easy and inexpensive.

-you travel with your own laptop or tablet computer (iPad, etc.),
+you travel with your own laptop, tablet computer (iPad, etc.) or smartphone,

 the small and medium-sized ones—offer